evz/ch-ch-ch-changes/README.md

 # ch-ch-ch-ch-changes

-One way to look at the changes that happen day to day in the Chicago.
+One way to look at the changes that happen day to day in the Chicago Crime Reports Data.

 ### So, what's going on here?